-However, the of acts constructing and maintaining a storm sewer are proprietary at common law, both because they are performed in a city's private capacity for the benefit of those within its corporate limits and because they are ministerial functions.
-The City could be liable negligent for the performance of these acts if they proximately caused Likes' damages.
+However, the acts of constructing and maintaining a storm sewer are proprietary at common law, both because they are performed in a city's private capacity for the benefit of those within its corporate limits and because they are ministerial functions.
+The City could be liable for the negligent performance of these acts if they proximately caused Likes' damages.